 - Ask donors to fund something specific.
 Research shows donors will give more if they can designate their gift.
 People like to be able to visualize how their money will be used.
 If you have a multi-program cause, sometimes you can accomplish this by sending a series of appeals.
 First, pick your top three strategic initiatives.
 Tell one story about each (September/October, November and December).
 Use one remit card that gives folks the option to earmark their gift for any of these three programs.
 Alternatively, highlight different stories in your e-appeal series.
 Create a different landing page for each appeal that uses the messaging and imagery for each distinct story.
 This technique works especially well in upgrading mid-level donors because you’re giving them a reason to do something different than just send their habitual unrestricted annual gift.

 - Segment your mailing list and send tweaked versions of your appeal and response device to different segments.
 There are numerous ways to segment your list (e.g., by amount of donation; first-time vs. renewing vs. lapsed; by donor interest area, etc.).
 When you segment, you show donors you know them and can more specifically tailor your ask amount.

 - Set up visits with the Top 10 prospects you absolutely want to connect with personally to ask for gifts before the end of the year.
-(See more on securing the visit here: Proven Strategies to Get the Major Donor Visit.)
+If you can’t connect in person, virtual is a good substitute.
+Try out Zoom, Skype, Face Time or whatever platform your donor may be comfortable with.
+(See more on securing the ‘visit’ here: Proven Strategies to Get the Major Donor Visit.)